diegommm/adaptivepool/README.md

 # Stochastic free list based on sync.Pool

-Package **adaptivepool** provides a free list based on sync.Pool that can stochastically define which items should be reused, based on a measure of choice called cost.
+Package **adaptivepool** provides a free list based on [sync.Pool](https://pkg.go.dev/sync#Pool) that can stochastically define which items should be reused and how they should be pre-allocated, based on a set of online stats of a measure of choice called cost.

-Example usage of AdaptivePool:
+Example usage of `AdaptivePool`:

 ```go
 // pool holds *bytes.Buffer items for reuse